 To combat global warming, global emissions need to halve by 2030

-As the pace of urbanisation increases, so too is the world’s energy demand and rate of global emissions.
-And at 10%, pumps currently account for a significant proportion of the world’s electricity consumption1.
+As the pace of urbanisation increases, so too does the world’s energy expenditure, energy demand and rate of emissions.
+Pumps currently account for 10% of the world’s electricity consumption which means that how we use water has huge energy saving potential.

 The global cooling demand has doubled in less than 20 years

-Global use of energy is projected to increase almost 25% by 20502.
-And in the past 20 years, the global cooling demand alone has nearly doubled, making it critical to transition to greener energy and improve energy efficiency.
+Global use of energy is projected to increase almost 25% by 2050.
+And in the past 20 years, global cooling demand has nearly doubled.
+It makes energy conservation important as we move to renewable energy and think about energy saving and building energy efficiency.

 In commercial buildings, HVAC accounts for up to 40% total energy use

-As both end-users and governments demand more efficiency, HVAC systems must be continuously optimised to limit costs, reduce consumption and lower emissions.
-Yet HVAC currently accounts for up to 40% of total energy use in buildings3.
+As both end-users and governments demand more efficiency, HVAC systems must be continuously optimised to limit building energy costs, reduce consumption and lower emissions.
+Yet HVAC currently accounts for up to 40% of total energy use in buildings.

-Improve efficiency and reduce cost in HVAC systems
+Improve building energy efficiency and reduce cost in HVAC systems

-Commercial buildings today are expected to perform well over their entire lifetime.
-However, HVAC systems in buildings can be highly complex since they’re often made up of many standalone components.
-These components typically need to work together as an integrated system, which means that the risk of failure is significant.
+Commercial buildings today are expected to perform well throughout their entire lives.
+This is despite the fact that HVAC systems in buildings can be highly complex as they are often made up of many standalone components.
+These need to work together in an integrated way, but it is often the case that when one part fails, the whole system stops working and commercial building energy consumption can sharply increase.

-As well as this, many prioritise CAPEX more than OPEX during design and installation.
-This can lead to increasing costs over time as pumps may be running uncontrolled or operated in inefficient control modes.
-This may result in Delta T issues and means a building’s actual energy use will exceed design calculations.
-Ultimately, aging systems that aren’t operated properly will lead to poor indoor climates and low end-user satisfaction.
+Many prioritise CAPEX more than OPEX during design and installation.
+This can lead to increased building energy consumption over time as pumps may be running without controls or operated in control modes that are not energy saving.
+This may result in problems with Delta T and might mean that a building’s actual energy use is very different from what the designer said.
+If you combine all these factors with the fact the system is ageing, it will inevitably lead to poor indoor climates and low end-user satisfaction.

 How you can optimise

 Today, 10% of the world’s electricity is consumed by pumps.
-And if everybody switched to high-efficiency pump systems, the world could save 4% of this usage1.
-This is why optimising HVAC systems is significant to combat global climate change and ensure higher performing buildings.
+But if everybody switched to high-efficiency pump systems, the world could take 4% off this figure.
+This is why deciding to optimize HVAC systems in the creation of eco buildings is significant way of starting to combat global climate change.

-It’s also critical to reduce system complexity and operating costs while increasing asset value and end-user comfort.
-System components need to work together as one, creating an ecosystem of efficient solutions, which are easy to install and commission, and work reliably throughout a building’s lifetime.
-Furthermore, as requirements for energy efficiency increase, HVAC systems need to be high-performing and CO2 friendly, keeping energy and maintenance to a minimum.
+It is also a way to reduce system complexity and operating costs while increasing asset value and end-user comfort.
+System components in energy efficient buildings need to work as one, creating an ecosystem of efficient solutions, which are easy to install and commission, and work reliably throughout a building’s lifetime.
+As requirements for energy conservation get tougher, the minimum requirement for HVAC systems will be that they be high-performing and CO2 friendly, so you need to think about how effective your system is now.

-Grundfos iSOLUTIONS looks beyond individual components and creates an intelligent system of pumps, drives, sensors and software that work together to optimise performance in any HVAC system.
-Grundfos iSOLUTIONS comprises a wide range of intelligent and energy-efficient solutions that make installation and commissioning easy, track building performance, and also monitor and control your systems.
+Grundfos iSOLUTIONS looks beyond individual components and creates an intelligent system of pumps, drives, sensors and software that work together to optimise performance in any HVAC system and create the conditions for energy saving within efficient buildings.
+Grundfos iSOLUTIONS comprises a wide range of intelligent and energy saving solutions that make commissioning and installation easy and will also track the performance of the building.
+It can even monitor and control your systems.
+You can soon start turning your building into an eco building.

-For instance, you can significantly reduce the challenges of complex system design as well as inefficient installation and commissioning with our MIXIT and Modular solutions.
-Grundfos MIXIT is an integrated solution that replaces all separate components in one mixing loop.
-And Grundfos prefabricated Modular systems are factory-built systems that are pre-wired, pre-tested and pre-commissioned ready for simple and fast on-site installation and operation.
+1. Grundfos MIXIT is an integrated solution that replaces all separate components in one mixing loop.
+Grundfos prefabricated Modular systems are factory-built systems that are pre-wired, pre-tested and pre-commissioned ready for simple and fast on-site installation and operation

-Additionally, Grundfos Distributed Pumping is a paradigm shift in how to control chilled water systems.
-It allows you to fully eliminate control and balancing valves, replacing them with smaller, intelligent pumps that adapt to system demand based on the chilled water temperature.
+2. Grundfos Distributed Pumping is a paradigm shift in how to control chilled water systems.
+It allows you to fully eliminate control and balancing valves, replacing them with smaller, intelligent pumps that adapt to system demand based on the chilled water temperature for optimum building energy efficiency.
 The result is reduced CAPEX from a downsized primary pump as well as a better balanced system.
-Ultimately, this enables you to improve indoor comfort and gain significant energy savings.
+This enables you to improve indoor comfort and gain a significant energy saving

-Lastly, Grundfos BuildingConnect gives you a simple and user-friendly overview of all your applications and enables you to monitor every installation right from your desktop or tablet.
-BuildingConnect is constantly improving, and with continuous software updates, you’re ensured a future-proof solution that will always keep you up to date.
+3. Grundfos BuildingConnect gives you a simple and user-friendly overview of all your applications and enables you to monitor every installation right from your desktop or tablet.
+BuildingConnect is constantly improving, and with continuous software updates, you’re ensured a future-proof solution that will always keep you up to date and provide optimum energy conservation

 Source1: Global CO2 emissions from power generation is 12.5 GT (2010), World Energy Outlook 2012, International Energy Agency (IEA) https://www.iea.org/reports/world-energy-outlook-2020